 Diabolo Opal Glass Chandelier

-Materials: White opaque hand blown crystal glass.
-Brass, black painted brass, Bakelite sockets.
+Materials: White/opaque hand blown crystal glass diabolo lampshades.
+Folded brass, brass, black painted brass.
+Bakelite sockets.

 Height: 75 cm / 29.52”

 Electricity: 5 bulbs E14, 5 x 45 watt maximum, 110/220 volt.